Climate change in Bangladesh: Sea level rise

+Challenges in the Bangladesh Coastal Zone are likely to be exacerbated by the effects of climate change and associated sea-level rise, with 62 percent of coastal lands less than 3 m above sea level.

-Impacts on people
+Impact on people

 Bangladesh is one of the most populated countries in the world and the high population density of the country makes it vulnerable to any kind of natural disasters.
 In recent past, the country has shown remarkable success of poverty reduction yet 24% people live under poverty line.
 Moreover, the country is experiencing a rapid and unplanned urbanisation without ensuring the adequate infrastructure and basic social services.
 The unsustainable process of urbanisation makes the city dweller vulnerable to climate change as well.

 Bangladesh has a critical environmental state by its nature.
 The fact that it has inland huge rivers makes it subject to constant floods especially due to severe climate change.
-Around 163 million living in Bangladesh has almost no escape from these natural phenomena due to their closeness to the rivers passing through and around the country.
+Around 163 million living in Bangladesh have almost no escape from these natural phenomena due to their closeness to the rivers passing through and around the country.

-Bangladesh lies at the bottom of the Ganges, the Brahmaputra and the Meghna (GBM) river system.
-Bangladesh is watered by a total of 57 trans-boundary rivers flowing to it: 54 from neighboring India and three from Myanmar.
-The country, which has no control of water flows and volume, drains to the Bay of Bengal.
-Coupled with the high level of widespread poverty and increasing population density, limited adaptive capacity, and poorly funded, ineffective local governance have made the region one of the most adversely affected on the planet.
-There are an estimated one thousand people in each square kilometer, with the national population increasing by two million people each year.
-Almost half the population is in poverty (defined as purchasing power parity of US$1.25 per person a day).
-The population lacks the resources to respond to natural disasters as the government cannot help them.

-Economic impacts
+Economic impact

 Bangladesh is one of the countries that contributes the least to greenhouse emissions, yet has one of the highest vulnerability conditions to global warming, prone to a significant number of climate related disasters.
-There are serious consequences from the impacts of climate change on different sectors of the economy in the country, mainly but not exclusively concentrated in the agriculture sector.
+There are serious consequences from the impact of climate change on different sectors of the economy in the country, mainly but not exclusively concentrated in the agriculture sector.
+According to a 2022 report by the World Bank, the effects of climate change are not isolated to agriculture but also severely affect other critical sectors such as fisheries and water resources.
+Rising sea levels and increased salinity intrude into freshwater sources, jeopardizing both drinking water supplies and irrigation systems necessary for agriculture.
+Additionally, the frequency of cyclones and storms has increased, leading to substantial economic losses in the coastal regions, impacting infrastructure, livelihoods, and housing.
+The overall economic burden of climate change on Bangladesh is profound, with estimates suggesting that it could cost about 2% of the annual GDP growth.
+This underscores the need for integrated climate resilience strategies to mitigate the economic downturns caused by environmental changes.